puneet4840/DevOps-/7 - Ansible/9-10 - Copy Files from control node to managed node.md

         backup: true
 ```

-Whenever you run the playbook, ansible will first create a backup file on the same path then make your given changes in the file.
+Whenever you run the playbook, ansible will first create a backup file on the same path then copy your file.